-This morning is free at leisure before you transfer to Osaka airport for your return flight home.
+This morning is free at leisure before you transfer to Osaka airport for your return flight arriving home today or the following day.

 Please note: Only breakfast is included today.
-Late check-out is not included in our A Week in Japan tour.
-If you wish to book a late check-out for your final day in Osaka, please contact our reservations department.
+Late check-out is not included in our Discover Japan tour.
+If you wish to book a late check-out for your final day in Osaka, please contact our reservations department who can confirm the additional price and make this arrangement for you, subject to availability at the hotel.